yoe/fosdemvideo/README.md

 From CCC:
 ---------

-- 3 cameras will be brought by someone on some day
+- 1 camera will be brought by someone on some day

 TODO: fill out details